betterscientificsoftware/bssw.io/Articles/Blog/2022-06-Software-Deployment-Bringing-resources-into-effective-acction.md

-# Software Deployment: Bringing resources into effective action
+# Software deployment: Bringing resources into effective action

 #### Contributed by [Shahzeb Siddiqui](https://github.com/shahzebsiddiqui), [Sameer Shende](https://github.com/sameershende)

 #### Publication date: June XX, 2022

-## Introduction
+### Introduction

 Software development involves the step-by-step process of inventing, specifying, coding, recording, testing and fixing bugs.
-But, just because you’ve built it doesn’t mean it’s ready for prime time.
+But, just because you’ve built software doesn’t mean it’s ready for prime time.
 Software deployment is a set of crucial activities that takes software and makes it available for use on the target system.

 Many of us deploy software for ourselves - build, test, set up paths, etc. But, as our software grows in capability, so also can the deployment process grow in complexity.
-The High-Performance Computing (HPC) software landscape contains a wide range of workloads that require third-party software and commercial products to be installed on HPC systems.
+The software landscape for high-performance computing (HPC) contains a wide range of workloads that require third-party software and commercial products to be installed on HPC systems.
 This complexity requires expertise from HPC centers to invest time in deploying a software stack to meet the needs